 What role have Nigerian artists played in the evolution of music?

-Nigerian music has a long and rich history, with traditional music styles like Afrobeat, Highlife, Juju, and Fuji being some of the most important genres.
-This tradition has been kept alive by Nigerian artists who have embraced the evolution of music and pushed the boundaries to create a unique sound that has become popular around the world.
+The history of Nigerian music is long and rich, with traditional music forms like Afrobeat, Highlife, Juju, Fuji among other important genres.
+Nigerian artists have kept this tradition alive by embracing music evolution and pushing its boundaries to create a unique sound that has become internationally popular.

 What are the unique sounds and elements of Nigerian music?